 I saw people around me make preventable money mistakes on their life savings and I thought about what I could do to make a difference.
 These were good people but just did not develop personal finance acumen.

 I then asked “what are you investing into ?”
 It was then they got the point.
 Thankfully they didn’t invest and down the line.
-They all realised that it was a scam.
+They all realized that it was a scam.

 Another example was when I served as the secretary of my cooperative.
 Someone I knew was overburdened with loans and he had so much money in his savings with the Coop.
 We got talking and I asked why he was serving a loan at 15% and his savings was yielding about 5%.